 Healthy nutrition will help you cope better with morning sickness, but it's just as important to get plenty of rest - get up slowly - and eat small amounts regularly to help you improve how you feel.
 Don't hesitate to hold your nose to block out certain smells, like perfume and cigarette smoke, that make you feel worse.

 Even if you can't eat much (your baby will take the nutrients they need from you even if you don't manage to eat much solid food), it's very important to make sure you stay hydrated.
 Sip on drinks throughout the day and snack regularly.
-You could also try Complan a drink which can be used as a quick meal replacement or in-between meals if you're concerned that you may be missing out on important nutrients.
+If you feel you are missing out on energy and nutrients, talk to your health professional about finding a suitable nutritional supplement drink for a quick meal replacement or in-between meals.

 Finally, eat smaller snacks more frequently, get lots of fresh air, sleep as much as possible and take heart from some evidence that suggests women who do struggle with nausea and vomiting during pregnancy have better pregnancy outcomes.